The City provides grants to

 - This opportunity is for nonprofit agencies that can deliver this service

 in Bellingham. *NOTE: Those interested in manufactured housing repair or weatherization

 of low-income housing in Bellingham should contact the

-million available for the production of new rental (multifamily)
+- Production of new rental (multifamily)

 housing primarily serving households that earn less than 50% of Area